melexx4/MCQ-GEN/README.md

    http://127.0.0.1:5000/
    ```

-- Upload a text file or enter text to generate a quiz
+- Upload a pdf or a text file and choose the number of questions to generate a quiz

 ## Screenshot
 <details open>